-- (A) The board's expenses associated with the review, analysis, processing, and monitoring of applications made pursuant to Chapters 4906-1 to 4906-7 of the Administrative Code shall beborne by the person submitting the application and shall include all expenses associated with monitoring, construction, and operation of the facility and compliance with certificate conditions.
+- (A) The board's expenses associated with the review, analysis, processing, and monitoring of applications made pursuant to Chapters 4906-1 to 4906-7 of the Administrative Code shall be borne by the person submitting the application.
+The board's expenses and shall also include all expenses associated with monitoring, construction, and operation of the facility and to assure compliance with certificate conditions.
+Changes in fee amounts and the assessment of compliance expenses as described in this rule apply to applications filed after the effective date of this rule amendment, and any changes in fee structure shall not increase fees for projects that have obtained a certificate or already filed an application with the board prior to the effective date of this amendment.
 Application fees submitted to the board shall be utilized for all direct expenses associated with the consideration of an application and granting of a certificate and monitoring of construction and initial operation of the facility.
-The chairman shall provide, annually to each applicant, a current summary of the applicant's active cases showing case numbers, fees received, and board expenses. - (B) The application filing fee for a certificate for a single or multiple unit electric power generation-plant and associated facilities, or substantial additions thereto, shall consist of the product of-fifty cents times the maximum kilowatt electric capacity, as determined by the estimated net-demonstrated capability of the highest capacity alternative.
-The maximum application filing-fee shall be one hundred fifty thousand dollars. - (1) After accepting an application as complete, the chairman, using paragraph (B) of this rule, shall determine the amount of the application filing fee, advise the applicant of the fee amount and advise the applicant that it is payable upon filing the accepted, complete application. - (2) Board expenses associated with a preapplication conference will be included as part of the application review expenses.
-If the applicant fails to file an application within twelve months of the preapplication conference, the chairman shall invoice the applicant for the board's expenses incurred as a result of the preapplication conference. - (C) The application filing fee for a certificate for a gas pipeline and associated facilities or an electric power transmission line and associated facilities shall consist of:
+The chairman shall provide, annually to each applicant, a current summary of the applicant's active cases showing case numbers, fees received, and board expenses. - (B) Application fees submitted to the board shall be utilized for all identifiable expenses, as described in paragraph (A) of this rule. - (B) (C) The application filing fee for a certificate for a single or multiple unit electric power generation plant and associated facilities, or substantial additions thereto, shall consist of the product of fifty cents times the maximum kilowatt electric capacity, as determined by the estimated net demonstrated capability of the highest capacity alternative.
+The maximum application filing fee shall be one hundred fifty thousand dollars.
+The application fee to initiate the review of a standard certificate application shall be \$10,000, which shall be paid at the time that a case for a standard certificate application is opened by an applicant.
+The standard certificate application fee will be applied against all costs incurred by the board in processing the applicant's case prior to the time of issuance of a letter accepting the application as complete and in compliance with board rules. - (1) After accepting an application as complete, the chairman, using paragraph (B) of this rule, shall determine the amount of the application filing fee, advise the applicant of the fee amount and advise the applicant that it is payable upon filing the accepted, complete application. - (2) Board expenses associated with a preapplication conference will be included as part of the application review expenses.
+If the applicant fails to file an application within twelve months of the preapplication conference, the chairman shall invoice the applicant for the board's expenses incurred as a result of the preapplication conference.